- LIVING FOR FREE and GIVING

 You certainly don't need a million dollars to have a clean car, nice home with a lovely garden, good possessions and to dress attractively.

 Weekend car boot sales are ideal places to get what you need cheaply or sell some things to make extra money.
 Op shops are helpful.
 I bought myself a great shirt for $2.00.
 They have also given me books to give away, either for free or discounted.
-The best Gold Coast Boot Sales I know are both held on the second Sunday morning of each month near Harbourtown and at Burleigh Stocklands shopping centre.
-Search the net for you local weekly market locations.
+The best Gold Coast Boot Sales I know are both held on the second Sunday morning of each month near Harbourtown and at Burleigh Stocklands shopping centre carpark.
+Search the net for you local weekly market locations near you.

 Contact businesses or shops that make, repair, distribute or sell new or second hand goods.
 Whatever it is that you need.
 Ask if they would be kind enough to help you.
 Most businesses have ‘seconds’, outdated, slightly damaged or demonstration stock they may either give you or sell cheaply.
 You can also offer to do something for them in exchange: perhaps cleaning, painting, gardening, organising, filing, answering the phone, running errands or letter boxing their leaflets.
 They might even offer you a local part-time job doing these things.